Pay television: Pricing and packaging

 Pay television channels come in different price ranges.
 Many channels carrying advertising combines this income with a lower subscription fee.
 These are called "mini-pay" channels (a term also used for smaller scale commercial-free pay television services) and are often sold as a part of a package with numerous similarly priced channels.
 Usually, however, the regular pricing for premium channels ranges from just under $10 to near $25 per month per suite, with lower prices available via bundling options with cable or satellite providers, or special limited offers which are available during free preview periods or before the launch of a network's prestige series.
 However, some other channels, such as sports and adult networks may ask for monthly pricing that may go as high as near $50 a month.
 There are also premium television services which are priced significantly higher than the mini-pay channels, but they compensate for their higher price by carrying little or no advertising and also providing a higher quality program output.
 As advertising sales are sensitive to the business cycle, some broadcasters try to balance them with more stable income from subscriptions.

 Some providers offer services owned by the same company in a single package.
-For example, American satellite provider DirecTV offers the Encore channels along with the Starz multiplex (both owned by Starz Inc.) in its "Starz Super Pack"; and The Movie Channel, Flix (owned by Paramount Skydance, and the latter of which continues to be sold in the DirecTV package despite Showtime Networks no longer owning Sundance TV, that channel is now owned by AMC Networks) along with Showtime in its "Showtime Unlimited" package; Cinemax and its multiplex networks, in turn, are almost always packaged with HBO (both owned by Warner Bros.
+For example, American satellite provider DirecTV offers the Encore channels along with the Starz multiplex (both owned by Starz Inc. [formerly Lionsgate]) in its "Starz Super Pack"; and The Movie Channel, Flix (owned by Paramount Skydance, and the latter of which continues to be sold in the DirecTV package despite Showtime Networks no longer owning Sundance TV, that channel is now owned by AMC Networks) along with Showtime in its "Showtime Unlimited" package; Cinemax and its multiplex networks, in turn, are almost always packaged with HBO (both owned by Warner Bros.
 Discovery).